yaodingyd/yaodingyd.github.io/src/pages/blog/replace-babel-with-faster-solution-for-jest.md

 // now it works
 ```

+#### issue 3

-3. Calling jest.mock() with the module factory parameter will always throw error if it tries to access a variable.
+Calling jest.mock() with the module factory parameter will always throw error if it tries to access a variable.
 This will not work even if you prefix variable name with 'mock'. @swc/jest does not respect this disable check rule and [consider it a jest issue](https://github.com/swc-project/swc/issues/7005).
 So this will not work:

 ```javascript
 const mockfunction = jest.fn();